mantidproject/mantid/docs/source/interfaces/inelastic/Inelastic Data Manipulation.rst

 ~~~~~~~

 The preview section shows what a given spectra in the input will look like after
-it has been symmetrised and gives an idea of how well the value of :math:`Elow` fits the
+it has been symmetrised and gives an idea of how well the value of :math:`E_{low}` fits the
 curve on both sides of the peak.

 Negative Y